-As regards the FR of Germany, I said we agreed that there were revanchist and neo-Nazi forces, but it was also true that there were progressive forces wanting a different policy, that there the trade unions, the youth, consequently the working class get stronger.
+As regards the FRG, I said we agreed that there were revanchist and neo-Nazi forces, but it was also true that there were progressive forces wanting a different policy, that there the trade unions, the youth, consequently the working class get stronger.
 [I also told them] that, nevertheless, the communist party was created and it was functioning legally, which means that these forces have their say in the FRG.
-In addition, one has to take into account the outcome of the elections, the fact that Gustav Heinemann was elected president and that - after the elections - he declared that the possibility of the FRG leaving NATO has to be considered.
-We must take all these facts into account and encourage these forces to act for the purpose of dissolving this aggressive block, as we have always agreed.
+In addition, one has to take into account the outcome of the elections, the fact that Gustav Heinemann was elected president and that - after the elections - he declared that the FRG leaving NATO had to be considered.
+We must take all these facts into account and encourage these force to act for the purpose of dissolving this aggressive block, as we have always agreed.
 Concerning Vietnam, we told them we agree.